digiwano/prom-queen/README.md

   * a regular javascript Object: transformed into an array for processing, transformed back into an object when resolved
   * a promise: any promise passed as a _listish_ is assumed to eventually resolve to a _listish_

 Many of `prom-queen`'s utils take a `proc` argument, which is a function reference.
-The proc function you pass
+This proc function should always return a promise in some way.

 ## api